To join the Stonington Garden Club please open and print THIS MEMBERSHIP FORM.

 Furthers the knowledge and love of gardening and the natural landscape through photography through the use of digital cameras (traditional cameras and phone cameras).
 It promotes the art, science and fun of photography at all skill levels through education.

-To build image and awareness of the Stonington Garden Club and to publicize its special events, workshops and community projects.
+This committee helps to build awareness of the Stonington Garden Club and and it community projects and its special events, workshops and community projects.
 Target audiences include media and consumers in Connecticut, Rhode Island and regionally.

 The recognition of members whose accomplishments and efforts further the SGC mission.